 Even BLM's original cost-benefit analysis reflects that the 2016 rule did not meet the standards required of BLM when adopting waste prevention measures.3 For example, BLM estimated that its requirement to replace certain pneumatic pumps with zero-emission pumps would impose costs of \$2.7 million per year, but would result in only \$2.2 million in savings.4 By its own estimate, BLM failed to demonstrate that the gas currently vented from the pumps subject to the 2016 rule can be economically captured by replacing the pumps with zero-emission pumps.
 Accordingly, the only way BLM could justify this particular measure on a cost-benefit basis was by adding in the \$18 million in "monetized benefits" that it believed can be achieved in terms of climate change through the reduction in methane emissions that would occur if zero-emission pumps were used.
 This is just one example from the 2016 rule, but more broadly, the rule suffers from the same fundamental flaw-the only way BLM could justify the rule was to incorporate global climate change benefits.
-As the Wyoming court put it, "the Rule only results in a 'net benefit' if the 'social cost of methane' is allowed to be factored into the analysis . . . [and] [t]he Court questions whether the 'social cost of methane' is an appropriate factor for BLM to consider in
+As the Wyoming court put it, "the Rule only results in a 'net benefit' if the 'social cost of methane' is an appropriate factor for BLM to consider in